At a Glance

 - a fair and inclusive culture

-- the chance to really make a difference to those around you
+- opportunities to make a difference

-- health and well-being initiatives including an Employee Assistance Programme, Mental Health First Aiders and mindfulness workshops
+- health and well-being initiatives including an Employee Assistance Programme, Mental Health First Aiders, and mindfulness workshops

 #J-18808-Ljbffr